 - We only know what we know when we need to know it

 - In the context of real need, few people will withhold their knowledge

 - The way we know things is not the way we report we know things

 - We always know more than we can say, and we will always say more than we can write down

-These principles are still as relevant today as when they were created a decade ago.
+These principles are still as relevant today as when they were created over a decade ago.
 Trying to capture what people know, without taking Dave’s principles into account, is going to affect both the quantity and quality of any captured knowledge.

 Beyond these people-related aspects of knowledge management understanding, there are other common barriers to knowledge management success.
 Many of these knowledge management issues relate to the successful design, implementation, and use of enabling technology.
 For example, where it’s incorrectly assumed that:

 - Knowledge management can just be bolted on to existing ways of working